 - Writing technical coaching articles for RYA Wavelength magazine

-- Working with a number of partners (Starboard, Severne, Bray Lake Watersports, Spinlock and Flymount), to test, utilise and promote high-end products through watersports participation and social media
+- Working with a number of brands (Starboard, Severne, Flymount, K4 Fins, Bollé, Sails and Canvas, Bray Lake Watersports, Spinlock), to test, utilise and promote high-end products through watersports participation and social media

 Simon can advise on safety, programming, increasing participation and the introduction/development of dinghy sailing, windsurfing, powerboating and raft-building activities.
 He can work with you to create and deliver staff training and CPD (continuing professional development) programmes on and off the water.